 Interestingly, the aromatic weed Salvia Palaestina which is indigenous to Israel, bears an uncanny resemblance to the Menorah.
-Although this plant doesn’t always have 7 branches, it always has an even number of branches growing from a central branch.
-Botanists, Ephraim and Chana Hareuveni suggested that this plant was the inspiration for the shape of the Menorah.
-From an etymological perspective, they suggested that the Hebrew word marva (Hebrew for salvia), originated from the word Moriah-reflecting that connection between this plant and the Temple vessel.
-Some species have small apples-plant galls- that look like a knob, the כפתור - one of the decorative elements on the Menorah.
-According to the story, the Hareuveni couple found his plant growing wild on Mt.
-Moriah.
+Although this plant doesn’t always have seven branches, it always has an even number of branches growing from a central branch.
+Botanists Ephraim and Chana Hareuveni suggested that this plant was the inspiration for the shape of the Menorah.
+From an etymological perspective, they suggested that the Hebrew word marva (Hebrew for salvia), originated from the word Moriah—reflecting the connection between this plant and the Temple vessel.
+Some species have small apples—called plant galls—that look like a knob or the כפתור —one of the decorative elements on the Menorah.
+According to the story, the Hareuveni couple found his plant growing wild on Mount Moriah.